A photo of an Asian man screaming at the camera and hitting the desk to represent the topic of the article - 24 Ways To Manage Anger

 Can you compromise?

-Can you accept people holding different opinions to you?
+Can you accept people holding different opinions from you?

 For most people, having a difference of opinion is no big deal.
 But for a few, their opinion is the only right opinion.
 As such, they might see someone who is openly stating a different opinion as a challenge to their authority.
 For these kinds of people, they have a strong need to be in control and/or a fragile sense of self and self-esteem.